 Read more: The best 5G phones you can buy right now

 The Realme 7 Pro also packs a large 6.4-inch and a quad-camera array.
 However, we liked the older Realme 6’s camera interface a bit better.
-In addition, while Realme’s Android skin is fairly clean and fluid, it’s added some bloatware as of late.
+While Realme’s Android skin is fairly clean and fluid, it’s added some bloatware as of late.
 It’s also succumbed to the temptation to sprinkle ads throughout your experience.

 8. LG Velvet

-- Much like the Pixel 5, has a Snapdragon 765G, water resistance, and wireless charging.
+- Much like the Pixel 5, it has a Snapdragon 765G, water resistance, and wireless charging.

 - Also packs a headphone port and support for a Dual Screen case.